Linuxfabrik/lfops/roles/system_update/README.md

 * applies all updates
 * and, if necessary, automatically reboots the host after the updates.

-On Rocky Linux hosts the role additionally runs a separate security lane: a second timer (`security-update`, twice a day by default) that installs only Rocky Linux security hot-fixes from the dedicated `security` repository (provided by the `repo_baseos` role) and reboots the host if needed.
-It is enabled by default and is a no-op on hosts where the `security` repository is not present; turn it off with `system_update__security_enabled: false`.
-The reboot time is steered per host group via `system_update__security_reboot_time__*` (for example immediately on test hosts, deferred to the evening on production hosts).
+On Rocky Linux the role additionally sets up a separate security lane that installs only security hot-fixes daily, independent of the weekly update lane.

 *Available since LFOps `2.0.0`.*

+## How the Role Behaves

+* **Two independent lanes.** The regular lane (`notify-and-schedule` / `update-and-reboot`) applies all available updates on its weekly schedule.
+On Rocky Linux a second, independent security lane (`security-update`, twice a day by default) installs only security hot-fixes from the dedicated `security` repository, isolated from the regular lane via `--disablerepo` / `--enablerepo`.
+Both reboot the host when an update requires it.
+* **The security lane is enabled by default, but a no-op without the `security` repository.** That repository is provided by the [repo_baseos](https://github.com/Linuxfabrik/lfops/tree/main/roles/repo_baseos) role.
+On hosts where it is not present, the security lane installs nothing and never reboots.
+Turn the lane off entirely with `system_update__security_enabled: false`.
+* **Reboots are steered per host group.** A security hot-fix that requires a reboot is scheduled via `at`; the time comes from `system_update__security_reboot_time__*`.
+This can be used so test hosts reboot immediately (`'now'`) while production hosts defer to the evening (for example `'19:00'`).

 ## Dependent Roles